24 June – 2 July 2023

 We need you to help make a difference

-Healthy bird populations can indicate that the environment is healthy.
-We know lots about endangered native birds in the bush, but we don’t always know what’s happening in the populations of all the birds around us, particularly in urban and garden environments.
+Strong bird populations can indicate the environment is healthy.
+We know a lot about endangered native birds in the bush, but we don’t always know what’s happening in the populations of all the birds around us, particularly in urban and garden environments.

 That’s why we need you to help us count them.

 What we learn from information about the birds in your garden collected by you and your fellow citizen scientists helps our researchers understand how birds are coping with environmental challenges.
 It also helps us build a long-term dataset to understand the impact of climate change on ecosystems and biodiversity.

 Add the 2023 Garden Bird Survey to your calendar